Programmable logic controller: Process of a scan cycle

 The program follows the sequence of instructions.
 It typically takes a time span of tens of milliseconds for the processor to evaluate all the instructions and update the status of all outputs.
 If the system contains remote I/O—for example, an external rack with I/O modules—then that introduces additional uncertainty in the response time of the PLC system.

-As PLCs became more advanced, methods were developed to change the sequence of ladder execution, and subroutines were implemented.
-This enhanced programming could be used to save scan time for high-speed processes; for example, parts of the program used only for setting up the machine could be segregated from those parts required to operate at higher speed.
-Newer PLCs now have the option to run the logic program synchronously with the IO scanning.
-This means that IO is updated in the background and the logic reads and writes values as required during the logic scanning.

 Special-purpose I/O modules may be used where the scan time of the PLC is too long to allow predictable performance.
 Precision timing modules, or counter modules for use with shaft encoders, are used where the scan time would be too long to reliably count pulses or detect the sense of rotation of an encoder.
 This allows even a relatively slow PLC to still interpret the counted values to control a machine, as the accumulation of pulses is done by a dedicated module that is unaffected by the speed of program execution.

+As PLCs became more advanced, methods were developed to change the sequence of ladder execution, and subroutines were implemented.